Ceci N'est Pas un Drone: Investigating the Impact of Design Representation on Design Decision Making When Using GenAI

 \subsubsection{Multiple Choice Question Response Entropy}

-We first calculated the Shannon entropy of the choices for each design problem.
+Before performing any analysis or statistical tests on the multiple-choice question responses, we first confirm that the participants are making informed decisions.
+To test if the question responses from the participants are rooted in the provided design information rather than randomness, we use Shannon entropy as a measurement of the level of information obtained by the participants.
 A smaller entropy value corresponds to greater order and less randomness in the participants' choices, suggesting the participants are making similar decisions instead of random choices.
 The entropy is calculated as

 \\ where H is the Shannon entropy and $p_i$ is the probability of the $i$-th design being chosen.
 We estimate these probabilities simply as